AymericFerreira/spineReconstruction/README.md

 This project is based mainly on [Pymesh](https://github.com/PyMesh/PyMesh) and [Scikit-Image](https://scikit-image.org/).

-The project is **still in development** if you need to use a part of all the project, do not hesitate to contact me !
+The project is **still in development** if you need to use a part or all the project and you need help, do not hesitate to contact me !

 ## Installation